StabilityNexus/Gluon-Ergo-SDK/README.md

 ## Gluon Gold SDK

-This SDK is meant to facilitate the interction with the Gluon protocol.
+This SDK is meant to facilitate the interaction with the Gluon protocol.

 ### Installation